supabase/supavisor/README.md

   - Prometheus `/metrics` endpoint
   - Admin UI to add tenants, view metrics, sort tenants by throughput, ban tenants, etc
 - Config as code
-  - Not noly for the pg_edge cluster but tenant databases and tenant database clusters as well
+  - Not noly for the supavisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / terraform support

 ## Inspiration